aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to CSV via Java or Online App" h2="On Premise Java API to export POWERPOINT to CSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert a POWERPOINT file to CSV.
+This process can be completed in two steps.

+The first step is to export the POWERPOINT file to HTML.
+This can be done by using Aspose.Slides for Java.
+This API provides a wide range of features for working with presentations, including the ability to export presentations to HTML.
+It also supports a variety of other formats, such as PDF, XPS, and TIFF.

+The second step is to convert the HTML file to CSV.
+This can be done by using Aspose.Cells for Java.
+This API provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to CSV.
+It also supports a variety of other formats, such as XLSX, XLS, and ODS.

-You can convert POWERPOINT file to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+Using Aspose.Total for Java, you can easily convert a POWERPOINT file to CSV in two steps.
+First, you can export the POWERPOINT file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to CSV using Aspose.Cells for Java.
+This process is quick and easy, and it allows you to take advantage of the powerful features of both APIs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}